cortedeltimo/SiCKRAGETV/readme.md

 Automatic Video Library Manager for TV Shows.
 It watches for new episodes of your favorite shows, and when they are posted it does its magic.

+This clone is a customized version for:

+- Extratorrent
+- Transmission
+- Pushbullet

+# Optimizations compared to default sickrage

+- Fixed issue with setting up pushbullet (i'm trying to raise a bug to sickrage but to no avail)
+- Added target directory with show name when adding torrent to transmission
+- Customized extratorrent url (and using HTTPS) to avoid blockage in some countried

 ## Run Sickrage at at boot